Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-This project is mandatory for ALX student
+This project is mandatory for ALX Students